2mol/juricho.me/content/posts/online-hackathon.md

 **Misc:**

 Have a **registration system**, even when the tickets are free.
-I don't feel super strongly about this one, but it's useful to keep track of interest, by seeing how many people intend to attend.
+It's useful to keep track of interest, by seeing how many people intend to attend.
 It's also great to be able to send people announcements emails.

 **Definitely send a survey** afterwards so that you can gauge how people felt, what was important to them, and how they rate individual aspects.
 Without this it's really hard to know what worked and what didn't.
 We failed to do that in 2020 and I hope we can make up for it this year.